 You’ll Have Depreciated Equipment

-Now that we’ve done a little lease vs. buy analysis, it’s up to you to determine whether buying vs. leasing is the best option for your business.
+Now that we’ve reviewed the pros and cons of leasing versus buying, it’s up to you to determine whether buying vs. leasing is the best option for your business needs.

 When making the decision, ask yourself: